 When responding to incidents of terrorism by subnational groups, reacting by constructive engagement is complicated by the lack of existing channels and mutually accepted rules of conduct between governmental entities and the groups in question.
-In some instances, as was the case with the Palestine Liberation Organization (PLO), legislation may specifically prohibit official contact with a terrorist organization or its members (revoked by Title VIII, P.L.
-101-246).
+In some instances, legislation may specifically prohibit official contact with a terrorist organization or its members.
 Yet for groups that are well-entrenched in a nation's political fabric and culture, engaging the group might be preferable to trying to exterminate it.
-Increasingly, governments appear to be pursuing policies which involve verbal contact and even direct negotiations with terrorist groups or their representatives.
-Colombia's on-again, off-again peace process with FARC is one recent example.
-Some observers, though, are skeptical of the value of engaging with terrorists.
-Former CIA director James Woolsey has noted, in a Spring, 2001, National Strategy Forum Review article, that increasingly, terrorists don't just want a place at the table, "they want to blow up the table and everyone who is sitting at the table."
+Colombia's on-